Certified Nursing Assistant Code of Ethics

 - Following instructions within scope of practice

-- Being loyal, flexible, & cooperative - a team member
+- Being loyal, flexible, and cooperative - a team member

 Unacceptable behavior which may result in dismissal: